 Mr. Ben Naccarato

 Mr. Naccarato has served as the Company’s CFO since February 26, 2009.
-On January 16, 2020, Mr. Naccarato was promoted to Executive Vice President and CFO from Vice President and CFO.
+On January 16, 2020, Mr. Naccarato was promoted to EVP and CFO from Vice President and CFO.
 Mr. Naccarato joined the Company in September 2004 and served as Vice President, Finance of the Company’s Industrial Segment until May 2006, when he was named Vice President, Corporate Controller/Treasurer.
 Since July 2015 and December 2015, Mr. Naccarato has served as the CFO of PF Medical and a member of the Management Board of PF Medical, respectively.
-PF Medical is the Company’s majority-owned Polish subsidiary involved in the research and development of a new medical isotope production technology.
 Mr. Naccarato has over 30 years of experience in senior financial positions in the waste management and used oil industries.
-From December 2002 to September 2004, Mr. Naccarato was the CFO of a privately held company in the fuel distribution and used waste oil industry.
+From December 2002 to September 2004, Mr. Naccarato was the CFO of a privately-held company in the fuel distribution and used waste oil industry.
 Mr. Naccarato is a graduate of University of Toronto with a Bachelor of Commerce and Finance Degree and is a Chartered Professional Accountant, Certified Management Accountant (CPA, CMA).

 Andrew J. Lombardo, CHP

 Executive Vice President of Nuclear and Technical Services